marcinwiacek/pl1/readme.md

 * TLB (Translation Lookaside Buffers)
 * Naumann machine

+When you search in internet, you can also find description of X86, Risc-V, ARM, Z80 and many others.

-Looking on it looks a little bit like touching sweets in the shop.
+Looking on all of it looks a little bit like touching sweets in the shop... but can something be done differently?
+Or better?

+# This project
 This project has in target preparing free design of the CPU / hardware, which possibly could be more effective than some popular generic solutions.
 It doesn't immediately reject elements abandomed by other designs, but rather look on profits and problems related to them in this concrete scenario.